Kalan-Brock/Pantry/README.md

 Some basic site-wide configs can be found in config.json.
 Configuration available in four groups (development, testing, staging, production).
 Use development as the configuration base, and any overrides go into their associated group.

-Environment can bet set in config/config.js.
+Environment can bet set in .env file.

+Other sensitive information, such as session secret and api keys for third party services can also be set in .env file.

 ## TO DO